 If you touch a ghost (indicated by a red G) or a tilde character, you lose a life.
 If you have less than 0 lives, you will lose the entire game.

-Here is the list of Implemented Commands:-
+Here is the list of Implemented Commands:

-key | what it does |
+Keyboard shortcut | What it does |

 ---|---|